 Things reached a head in 1917, as Bell—supposedly feeling McNabb and Howell were conspiring to undermine his control of the company—made the bold (or massively dumb) move of firing both men.
 Rather than accepting their walking papers, though, Howell and McNabb returned the next day with some paperwork of their own, and a rational alternative.
 They would buy out Bell’s interest in the company for a little under $200,000, sending the 52 year-old to an early retirement.
 This was probably a rough, bittersweet pill for Don Bell, the man who’d ostensibly introduced Bert Howell to the magic of movies in the first place (Bert had even named his first son “Don”).
 But, like a mutinied ship captain, Bell took the offer and bowed out.

 The company thus entered the roaring ‘20s with a breath of new life, as McNabb soon took over the role of president, with Howell staying on as VP and Charles Ziebarth serving as secretary.
 All three men would remain in leadership roles with the firm for the next several decades, as the Bell & Howell Co. gradually turned its attention increasingly to the amateur market.

-[Cover of the Summer 1932 issue of Bell & Howell's company magazine, Filmo Topics]
+[Covers of the September 1930 and Summer 1932 issues of Bell & Howell’s company magazine, Filmo Topics]

 “Unsatisfied to stop with giving 15 million people a day a movie show to go to, Bell & Howell has turned the back yard, the golf club, the athletic field, or the deck of a liner into a Hollywood ‘lot’—has made it not only possible but easy and inexpensive for the individual to take and show his own movies.”